 We are trained in all aspects of property contamination including decontamination so we can provide detailed reports and expert advice on remediation and clean up.
-However we don't do the clean up meaning you can be sure you are getting the best, unbiased advice as per the Ministry of Health Guidelines.
+However we don't do the clean up meaning you can be sure you are getting the best, unbiased advice as per the NZS 8510:2017 Standards.
 Meth Testing requires trained property contamination specialists.
-We are evolving with NZS85/10 as it develops into use.
+We are able to assist you from the initial screening assessment through to post decontamination reports and the issuing of clearance certificates.
 Call us to get meth testing today!

 FRIENDLY AND HELPFUL SERVICE AND ADVICE

 We are always happy to support and talk people through the P test process.

 If you work in an environment that has toxic chemicals in it, you take the necessary precautions to prevent contamination.
 That being said, if you had to work in an environment and you were NOT aware that it had been used to house/use toxic chemicals you will probably not take ANY precautions.